Male autism spectrum disorder & prenatal BPA exposure

 Emerging research is shedding light on the relationship between prenatal exposure to environmental chemicals such as bisphenol A (BPA) and the development of neurodevelopmental disorders such as autism spectrum disorder (ASD).
 BPA, an endocrine-disrupting compound commonly found in plastics, may disrupt hormonal pathways critical for early brain development.
 A key player in this disruption appears to be the brain aromatase enzyme, which regulates the conversion of androgens to estrogens and influences neurodevelopment.

-In this EDC Strategies Partnership webinar, Dr. Anne-Louise Ponsonby will present findings from a study conducted in the Barwon Infant Study birth cohort (n = 1,074).
+In this EDC Strategies Partnership webinar, Dr. Anne-Louise Ponsonby presented findings from a study conducted in the Barwon Infant Study birth cohort (n = 1,074).
 The research found that higher prenatal BPA levels are associated with increased ASD symptoms at age 2 and an ASD diagnosis by age 9 in males with low aromatase genetic pathway activity scores.
 The study also found that prenatal BPA exposure predicted higher methylation across a genetic region that is linked to aromatase gene activity.
 Laboratory studies found that this methylation mediates the association between prenatal BPA exposure and changes in brain-derived neurotrophic factor (BDNF) methylation, an essential component of neuroplasticity and synaptic function.

 This research provides critical insights into how BPA may impair brain aromatase function, contributing to ASD-related behaviors and brain abnormalities in males.